opencog/atomspace/opencog/sheaf/README.md

 the vertex "curious".

 The `Section`, `ConnectorSeq`, `Connector` and `ConnectorDir` are real atom types.
-The `LexicalAtom` is not: its just an exammple.
-The word "lexical" is used here to suggest that the above has the form of a dictionary entry: one can look up "something" in the dictionary, and, obtain as it's defintion, the `ConnectorSeq` of everything it attaches to.
+The `LexicalAtom` is not: its just an example.
+The word "lexical" is used here to suggest that the above has the form of a dictionary entry: one can look up "something" in the dictionary, and, obtain as it's definition, the `ConnectorSeq` of everything it attaches to.

 The `ConnectorDir` will be explained later.
 In general, one may want to